darrenmessenger/simon-game/README.md

 I did look into Jasmine testing but realised it is mainly useful when a function or the DOM returns a value.

-This particular project did not give me the opportunity to use Jasmine testing as the functions simply ran without returning a value or called another function.
+This project did not give me the opportunity to use Jasmine testing as the functions simply ran without returning a value or called another function.

 ## Deployment